 We find this process in the Sacred Name Sects of Christianity.
 They claim knowledge of the correct pronunciation of the name of God.
 Knowing this, they believe, gives them the power to summon God.
 Some sects use the Tetragrammaton (the Hebrew reference for God), while others say it applies to the Greek name of Jesus—Isous.

 “Sacred name” or sacred word sects are concerned with the pronunciation of words.
 Mystical mental appropriation and faith enable them to say the “sacred name” correctly.
-It is the formula for salvation in the Abrahamic paradigm.
-This method has striking similarities to the practice of ceremonial magic and Hebrew Kabbalah, and earlier Pagan rites.
+Using the correct formula is key to the concept of salvation in the Abrahamic paradigm.
+This method has striking similarities to ceremonial magic and Hebrew Kabbalah and earlier Pagan rites.

 The main point here by knowing the name, they get a membership in a “special club!”
 Now, they alone can “call on the name of the Lord.”
 They believe this gives them an entry ticket to an Afterlife in Heaven while everyone else goes to Hell.
 That’s because God loves everyone so much he created Hell for those who can’t pronounce the sacred name.
 These examples are identical to Witchcraft’s processes and other so-called pagan practices.
 The dominant cultural narrative is simply trying to rebrand these practices as their own.